Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

   head set from the optimised model.

 We then created a semi-regular polar grid of test abstraction well locations.
-To identify the impact of abstraction on the wetland we ran a base scenario (no abstraction) and then ran a series of scenarios. the head difference between the base and new scenarios at the wetland location was extracted.
+To identify the impact of abstraction on the wetland we ran a base scenario (no abstraction) and then ran a series of scenarios.
+The head difference between the base and new scenarios at the wetland location was extracted.
 We varied the following parameters:

 - pumping rate